-One of the best blood test markers to predict a person’s overall health status is by measuring homocysteine.
+One of the markers to predict a person’s overall health status is by measuring homocysteine levels in the blood.
 In fact, research shows that homocysteine levels are a better indicator of heart attacks and strokes than high cholesterol levels.

-Many people have never heard of homocysteine much less knowing to ask their doctor for a homocysteine blood test as part of a health and wellness check-up.
-The reason that most doctors do not suggest this test is because, currently, there are no patented drugs that are designed to specifically lower blood levels of homocysteine.
-And those doctors who actually understand the diagnostic value of homocysteine may be reluctant to order a homocysteine test for their patients because they wouldn’t know what to prescribe for those patients with high levels.
+Many people have never heard of homocysteine and don’t know to ask their doctor for a homocysteine blood test as part of a health and wellness check-up.
+The reason most doctors do not suggest this test is because, currently, there are no patented drugs that are designed to specifically lower blood levels of homocysteine.
+And those doctors who actually understand the diagnostic value of homocysteine may be reluctant to order a homocysteine level test for their patients because they wouldn’t know what to prescribe for those patients with high levels.

 What is Homocysteine?